Prime Minister Benjamin Netanyahu meets with new Egyptian Ambassador Hazem Khairat in Jerusalem, February 29, 2016.

 (photo credit: KOBI GIDEON/GPO)

-In another failed effort to take the relationship public, Egypt rejected an Israeli request to hold a friendly soccer match between the two countries.
+Separately, Egypt rejected an Israeli request to hold a friendly soccer match between the two countries.

 “We will not accept to hold any game with any Israeli club or league,” Egyptian Football Association spokesman Azmy Megahed told Al Arabiya.
 “The idea of playing against any Israeli [sports clubs] is completely rejected no matter what.”